-Ribbon eels can be found in coral reefs and lagoon areas of Indian and Pacific regions.
+Rhinomuraena quaesita (or ribbon eels, Yellow ribbon eel, Black ribbon eel, Leaf-nosed moray eel, or Berni’s eel) belongs to the Genus of Rhinomuraena.
+The ribbon eel is the cousin species of the moray eel.
+Ribbon eels can be found in coral reefs and lagoon areas of the Indian and Pacific regions.
 Moreover, this laterally compressed marine water eel variety has carnivorous feeding behaviors.
 Thus, they rely on small crustaceans, insects, fish, and other saltwater animals.
-They are defenetly a good addition to your aquarium
+They are definitely a good addition to your aquarium

-The most interesting thing is all Ribbon eel start their life as a male eel.
-But when they become mature they change their gender as a female eel.
-These types of animals are called Protandric hermaphrodite.
+The most interesting thing is all Ribbon eel start their life as male eels.
+But when they become mature they change their gender to a female eel.
+These types of animals are called Protandric hermaphrodites.
 Furthermore, they change their color completely in three different age phases.

 This stage is also called the “Blue phase”.
 When ribbon eels mature, they change their black color into a bright electric blue color.
 They also have a vivid yellow dorsal fin.
 In this phase, matured male ribbon eels have 2- 3 feet lengthy bodies.

 This stage is known as the “Yellow Phase”.
-The male stage of ribbon eel grows continuously and when its size reaches up to 1.3 meters (4 feet) their electric blue color turns into yellow color.
+The male stage of the ribbon eel grows continuously and when its size reaches up to 1.3 meters (4 feet) the electric blue color turns into yellow color.
 In this phase, ribbon eels develop female reproductive organs in their body.
-After they turn into the female eel, they can lay eggs.
+After they turn into a female eel, they can lay eggs.